GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And let them subjugate, among fish of the sea, and among flyer of the skies, and among the beast, and among all the land, and among all the crawler, the crawling, over the land."

-And God created the Earth (Adam), in his image, in image of God, created him, male and female, created them.
+And God created the Earth (Adam), in his image, in the image of God, created him, male and female, created them.

 And God blessed them,